Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 ## 🌟 Project Overview

 ### Motivation
 Facial expressions are a universal form of non-verbal communication.
 Recognizing these expressions can enhance human-computer interaction, improve accessibility technologies, and enable impactful applications such as mental health monitoring and customer sentiment analysis.
-Despite advances in the field, creating an accurate and computationally efficient Facial Emotion Recognition (FER) system remains challenging due to imbalanced datasets, real-world variability, and resource constraints.
+Despite advances in the field, creating an accurate and computationally efficient Facial Emotion Recognition (FER) system remains challenging due to imbalanced datasets, face position on the image, real-world variability, and resource constraints.

 ### Dataset
 The project leverages the **FER-2013 dataset**, consisting of 48x48 pixel grayscale facial images across seven emotion categories: anger, disgust, fear, happiness, sadness, surprise, and neutral.
 This dataset, sourced from Kaggle, consists of 28,709 training images and 7,178 testing images.
 The original images are stored in the `raw_data` folder.